 What changes in circumstances should I report during my DRO period?

 During the DRO period, you must inform the Official Receiver of all changes in circumstances, including but not limited to an income increase, information that is incorrect or missing from the details provided for the DRO, and additional valuables or money acquired during the DRO, such as inheritance money.
-If you do not inform the Official Receiver of changes like these, you might be deemed to have committed an offense and the DRO may be taken away.
+If you do not inform the Official Receiver of changes like these, you might be deemed to have committed an offence and the DRO may be taken away.

 Can it affect my credit?

 Yes, the DRO appears on the credit file for a period of six years.
 This could make it difficult to open an account with a bank or get additional credit in future years.

 If I am on benefits while my DRO is in effect, are there special steps I should take?

 To repay a Social Fund Loan or benefits overpayment, a local authority or the Department for Work and Pensions may take money from people receiving benefit payments.
 If this occurs when your DRO is in effect, seek the advice of an adviser.
 In some cases, the deductions must cease.

 May I add debts to an existing DRO?